 Perfect harmony between tea and chocolate.
 Cocoa butter, vanilla and black tea make this a desert in itself.
-Try after a meal or as a treat.

 This tea from Hunan Province is grown without chemical fertilizers or pesticides and is made solely from lovely rolled golden-hued buds.